Students enrolled in the TRiO Scholars Program are eligible for the following services:

-A new U.S. Department of Education grant program provides funds for Pell Grant recipients who participate in the TRIO Scholars Program.
-The goal of these grants is to help reduce students' unmet need and/or loans so that they are more inclined to stay in school and graduate.
+A new U.S. Department of Education grant program provides funds for Pell Grant recipients who participate in the TRiO Scholars Program.
+The goal of these grants is to help reduce students' unmet need and/or loans so they are more inclined to stay in school and graduate.

 - Grants range from $250 - $2000

-- Must be enrolled in the TRIO Scholars Program and satisfy participation requirements each semester, as outlined in the Education Action Plan
+- Must be enrolled in the TRiO Scholars Program and satisfy participation requirements each semester, as outlined in the Student Contract

 - Must be receiving a Pell Grant